On this page

 Set the runtime locale manually

-The inital installation of Angular already contains locale data for English in the United States (en-US
+The inital installation of Angular already contains locale data for English in the United States (en-US).
+The Angular CLI automatically includes the locale data and sets the LOCALE_ID value when you use the --localize option with ng build command.

 To manually set the runtime locale of an application to one other than the automatic value, complete the following actions.